sbidy/StreamJS/README.md

-StreamJS
+#StreamJS
 ========

-A node.js live video streaming server.
+A node.js live video streaming server with EBML/Matroska.

-Tech.:
-- Matroska
-- EBML
-- node.js

-Staus:
-working Alpha
+Only a proof of concept for a implementaion from C++ to the functional JavaScript.

+Little bit buggy but working :-)